PROG-MohamedDwidar/Library/README.md

 #Attention:
  -contribution on github doesn't reflect how developers distributed tasks among themselves
- -the azure server will be closed due to cost related issues we will not provide a replacement and the code will net be runnable
+ -the azure server will be closed due to cost related issues we will not provide a replacement and the code will not be runnable anymore
  -the server package inside the src file is an independent program and it has to be run first

 -A recording of the running project is uploaded as "Recording #1.mp4" but it is not the final version and it still has some errors